huggingface/blog/big-bench-audio-release.md

    - The official answer
    - The original question (for context)

 The LLM Evaluator is provided with the candidate answer, official answer, and original question as context and is prompted to label the candidate answer as either **correct or incorrect**.
-We use Claude 3.5 Sonnet (Sep '24) as the LLM evaluator for the Big Bench Audio scores listed on Artificial Analysis.
+We use Anthropic's Claude 3.5 Sonnet (Oct '24) as the LLM evaluator for the Big Bench Audio scores listed on Artificial Analysis.

 **LLM Evaluator Prompt:**